-THE PARK REGULATIONS are designed for the protection of the natural features and for the comfort and convenience of visitors.
+The Park Regulations are designed for the protection of the natural features and for the comfort and convenience of visitors.
 The following synopsis is for the guidance of visitors.

-FIRES.-Light carefully and only in designated campgrounds.
+Fires.-Light carefully and only in designated campgrounds.
 Extinguish completely before leaving camp, even for temporary absence.
-Do not guess your fire is out-know it.
+Do not guess your fire is out-KNOW IT.

-CAMPS. - Use designated campgrounds.
+Camps. - Use designated campgrounds.
 Keep the campgrounds clean.
 Combustible rubbish shall be burned on camp fires, and other refuse of all kinds shall be placed in garbage cans or pits provided for the purpose.
 Firewood is provided free of charge.
-Camping is restricted to 30 days.

-TRASH.-Do not throw paper, lunch refuse, film cartons, chewing gum paper, or other trash over the rim, on walks, trails, roads, or elsewhere.
+Trash.-Do not throw paper, lunch refuse, film cartons, chewing gum paper, or other trash over the rim, on walks, trails, roads, or elsewhere.
 Carry until you can burn in camp or place in receptacle.

-TREES, FLOWERS, AND ANIMALS.-The destruction, injury, or disturbance in any way of the trees, flowers, birds, or animals is prohibited.
+Trees, Flowers, and Animals. -The destruction, injury, disturbance, or removal in any way of the trees, flowers, birds, or animals is prohibited.